Software-Cat/TicTacToeAI/README.md

 Change AI type in "main.py"

-I abused the new type hinting functionality in Python way too much XD
+I abused the new type hinting functionality in Python way too much XD, maybe I should just be making this game in Java...